nsrr/shine-documentation/pages/README.md

 ## Data overview

 ### Actigraphy
-[Raw actigraphy data from Philips Actiwatch 2](:files_path:/actigraphy) (Philips Healthcare, Andover, MD, USA) is available for 384 subjects at age 1 months, 337 subjects at age 6 months, 315 subjects at age 12 months and 290 subjects at age 24 months and covers a period of approximately 5-7 days (minimum 3 days and nights of valid actigraphy data).
+[Raw actigraphy data from Philips Actiwatch 2](:files_path:/actigraphy) (Philips Healthcare, Andover, MD, USA) is available for 373 subjects at age 1 months, 322 subjects at age 6 months, 301 subjects at age 12 months and 261 subjects at age 24 months and covers a period of approximately 5-7 days (minimum 3 days and nights of valid actigraphy data for analytic purposes).
 Each participant's actigraphy CSV file has activity level scores per 30-second epochs, as well as manually annotated sleep/wake data analyzed with Respironics Actiware 6 software (Version 6.09, Philips/Respironics).
 Scorers manually edited rest and active intervals based on caregiver-completed logs and observation of a sharp decrease/increase in activity.
 The start of nighttime rest interval was identified based on reported sleep on the sleep diary and the actogram showing reduced activity (> 5 minutes) within or overlapping the night period (7:00 PM – 07:59 AM).
 The end of a rest interval (beginning of an active interval) was based on diary report of awakening and increased activity on the actogram (> 5 minutes).
 An active interval was defined as the time between two rest intervals.
 Additional active intervals were annotated if periods > 60 consecutive minutes of activity were observed.
 Within each rest interval, epochs of sleep and wake were determined based on the actogram activity using a low threshold of 80 counts for sleep.

 ### Covariate/phenotype datasets
 [Covariate CSV files](:files_path:/datasets) contain data on 433 subjects.
 The [nsrrid](:variables_path:/nsrrid) column is the unique SHINE participant identifier.